kerimoyle/libcellml-tutorials/theory/potassium_channel.rst

 ----------
 This potassium channel model will be used - together with a sodium channel model (in :ref:`HH Tutorial 3<debugSodiumChannelModel>`) and a leakage channel model - to form the Hodgkin-Huxley neuron model (in :ref:`HH Tutorial 4<generateMembraneModel>`), where the membrane ion channel current flows are coupled to the equations governing current flow along the axon to generate an action potential.

-The next chapter describes the theory behind the :ref:`sodium channel model<theory_sodiumchannel>`.
+The next chapter describes the theory behind the :ref:`sodium channel model<sodium_channel>`.

 ---------------------------